Correlation heatmaps can be made easily using the

 the plot by passing a vector or list of length two to the

-argument.
-If cell_labels
+p_values argument.
+If cell_labels is

-(so that correlation values are written in the cells),
+TRUE (so that correlation values are written in the cells),

-are added at the end of the
+the symbols from p_thresholds are added at the end of the

 correlation values.